Li-Evelyn/CS348-Project/README.md

 ### Frontend (React)
 1. Navigate to `/client` and use `npm install`.
 2. You have now finished setting up the frontend (and the app).
 Verify that it works by running it with `npm start` and going to http://localhost:3000.
+3. To see changes from the database reflected in the frontend, you can add more entries as before from the SQL shell and refresh the page.

 ## Citations
 Tutorials used: